Skip to main content

 1. Bauplan Execute Pipeline

-Run a Bauplan pipeline (or model) defined in your project and monitor its status inside Orchestra. → See docs.getorchestra.io/docs/integrations/bauplan/bauplan_execute_pipeline
+Run a Bauplan pipeline or one model defined in your project and monitor its status inside Orchestra. → See docs.getorchestra.io/docs/integrations/bauplan/bauplan_execute_pipeline

 2. Bauplan Data Quality Test